iluvjava/Maths/Notebook 2.0/AMATH 503/1D Wave in Infinite Domain.md

 ---
 ### **An Alternative**: D Alambert's method

-Let's consider a more general formulaitons of the wave equation under the infinite domain, and it's:
+Let's consider a more general formulations of the wave equation under the infinite domain, and it's:

 $$
 \begin{cases}